GaloisInc/ASKE-E/docs/src/donu.md

 All operations are implemented at path `/` and are indifferent to HTTP verb (`GET`, `POST`, etc.)

+## Response Convention
+_All_ responses return a two-element dict.

+On success, the members are `"status"`, which will map to the literal string `"success"`, and `"result"`, which will map to a dict containing whatever is specified below in a command's **Response** section.

+On error, the members are `"status"`, which will map to the literal string `"error"`, and `"error"`, which will map to a string description of the error.

+The provided examples reflect this schema.

 ## Types

 ### `datasource`